Skip to main content

 In general

-If as a final result of the declaration of the PIT If an amount is obtained to be paid, the taxpayer must pay said amount into the Public Treasury.
+If as a final result of the declaration of IRPFABBR If an amount to be paid is obtained, the taxpayer must pay that amount into the Public Treasury.

-However, to make the payment of the tax debt of the PIT The taxpayer may choose to pay it in one lump sum, or split the amount into two installments, without any interest or surcharge:
+However, in order to make the payment of the tax debt of IRPFABBR The taxpayer may choose to pay it in one go, or to split the amount, without interest or any surcharge, into two installments:

 1. The first, 60%, at the time of filing the declaration.